 Make recovery a priority

-Have a pre-planned response
+Prepare a response

 - Finally, if you feel comfortable, you can let your hosts know your situation.